This is a prelude of sorts to the essay Entwined.

 If you can be predicted, you can be controlled, and defeated.

 Rationalist deities are often supernatural ideals, not spirits.
-Their tales are rooted in religious metaphors with scientific-presenting veneers.
+Their tales are rooted in religious metaphors with scientific-sounding veneers.

 Rationalist: The Singularity